CraigJPerry/project_euler/README.rst

 Project Euler
 =============

-My solutions for https://projecteuler.net/problems written in a Python using a functional style (for practice).
+My solutions for https://projecteuler.net/problems written in Python using a functional style (for practice).

 * My friend key: 62329527622542_8f7a89d18ce714c27a29b4787041adcf